 8. Boboli Gardens

-From the courtyard of the Pitti Palace, you can access the main entrance to the Boboli Gardens.
-The initial landscaping plans were laid out by Niccolò Tribolo.
+As you stand in the courtyard of the Pitti Palace, you’ll notice the main entrance to the breathtaking Boboli Gardens just a few steps away.
+The initial plans for the gardens were drawn up by Niccolò Tribolo.

 The gardens are laid out in the Italian style, with beautifully worn Renaissance statues and fountains.
 The Rococo Kaffeehaus is on the eastern edge of the gardens.
 Its terrace is the perfect viewing point.